Colonial History of Guatemala

 Historical Facts About the Colonization in Guatemala

-From its outstanding architecture to its beautiful natural surroundings – Experience the splendors of Guatemala, a treasure hidden in Central America.
+From its outstanding architecture to its beautiful natural surroundings, experience the splendors of Guatemala, a hidden treasure in Central America.